the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 ```
 az group create --name testhub \
-    --location westeurope \
+    --location centralus \
     --output table
 ```
 * `--name` specifies the name of your resource group and should be something that uniquely identifies this hub.
 * `--location` specifies the location of the data centre where your resource will exist.
   A list of data centre locations can be found [here](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas#region-availability).
-  We have chosen West Europe for resource availability.
+  We have chosen Central US for resource availability.
 * `--output table` specifies the output should be in human-readable format as opposed to JSON, which is the default output.

 ### 4. Create an Azure Container Service (AKS) Cluster